On this page

 Who can benefit the most from an automated revOps strategy?

-RevOps benefit the organisation as a whole, but the front-end receivers are the sales and marketing teams, customer success teams, and startups set out to drive collaboration and productivity.
+RevOps benefit the organization as a whole, but the front-end receivers are the sales and marketing teams, customer success teams, and startups set out to drive collaboration and productivity.

-Any organisation can achieve better outcomes and drive revenue growth by restructuring a business via synchronising teams, streamlining processes, and leveraging data insights.
+Any organization can achieve better outcomes and drive revenue growth by restructuring a business via synchronizing teams, streamlining processes, and leveraging data insights.

 RevOps assures: